RsZootje/data-waves-graph-databases/README.md

 # Data Waves: Explore Graph Databases
 Graph Series Part 1 was all about the basics of a graph and for which use cases graphs could be a big added value.
-Within the demo you already had a sneak preview in the Neo4j graph database. this Repos can be used to spin up the demo and explore neo4j even more or to re-run the queries used during the demo.
+Within the demo you already had a preview in the Neo4j graph database. this Repos can be used to spin up the demo and explore neo4j even more or to re-run the queries used during the demo.
 The Queries used during the demo are available in **QUERIES.md** file.

 # Prerequisites
 Please make sure Docker is installed and running.